 Car rental in Paris – prices in 2026

-Car rental prices in Paris are dynamic and affected by seasonality, vehicle type and demand.
-In 2026 we see some stabilization in prices, but it is still important to book in advance.
+Car rental prices in Paris are dynamic and affected by seasonality, vehicle type, and demand.
+In 2026, we see some stabilization in prices, but it is still important to book in advance.
+For your convenience, I have summarized the prices and recommendations in the following table:

-- Nightly rehearsal: Be careful!
-Airports “close” at night in some ways.
-At Orly, if you return a car late at night, you may have to walk from the parking lot to the terminal in unsympathetic areas.
+- Nightly rehearsal: Please note that if you return a car at Orly late at night, you may have to walk from the parking lot to the terminal.

 train stations

-- Station selection: Choose the nearest station in the direction of your departure.
+- Tip for choosing the station: Choose the closest station to your destination.
 Going to Normandy?
-Gare Saint-Lazare.
+Take Gare Saint-Lazare.
 Going to Provence?
 Gare de Lyon.

 Offices within the city